ray5fjdeci/ray5fjdeci.github.com/_posts/2017-07-02-real-estate-idea.md

 Next, I need to talk to some real estate agents to see if this is something that might actually fly &mdash; since they would be the customer.

 I pulled up LinkedIn, and started searching for 1st and 2nd degree connections with people in the real-estate industry, specifically agents and owners of agencies.
+I also decided to put together a draft to ask [a whole list of real-estate agents](https://www.bahrainpropertyworld.com/bahrain-property-and-real-estate-agents/) that I had no relation with.
+Mind you, this was a list of agencies, not agents &mdash; so I'd still have to do a bunch of digging to find the contact details for specific agents.
+Still, totally doable.

+Next, I need a script.
+Here's what I used:

+> Hey [Name]? ⏸  My name's Yazin, I'm a business student working on a project to help real-estate agents.
+Could you help answer some questions for me?
+It'll only be a few minutes ⏸  Great.
+Let's say I was looking to buy a house.
+How would you look up the details of the property?
+Do you have some sort of system you use, or is it something more basic? ⏸  Ok, and how does that work if you're outside the office? ⏸  Great, now my last set of questions are going to be about the keys to the houses on sale.
+Do the owners usually keep the keys or do you hold on to them? ⏸  Where do you usually keep them? ⏸  What happens if another real-estate agent has a client that wants to see the property? ⏸

+Next, I put together the list of agents:

 {% comment %}
 The people I'm looking at: